gulfiliz/gulfiliz.github.io/_posts/2025-04-11-epictetus.md

 in the Nazi concentration camps:

-*"Everything can be taken from a man but one thing: the last of the human freedoms — to choose one's attitude in any given set of circumstances, to choose one's own way."*
+*"Everything can be taken from a man but one thing: the last of the human freedoms, to choose one's attitude in any given set of circumstances, to choose one's own way."*